 7. Pass out cold water bottles to homeless people where ever you see them.

 8. Help a stray dog or cat.
-Some food, water, your house.
+Give them food, water and shelter.

-9. Buy a pre-paid gass card for someone.
+9. Buy a pre-paid gas card for someone.

 10. Donate blood.